The Plate and Frame Design is an Exceptional Choice!

 Free-Flow units offer the same features of the basic Plateflow models, with the added benefit of exceptional clog-resistance for high-fiber or coarse-fiber applications.

-The Standard Xchange Free-flow models feature minimum or no metal-to-metal contact points between adjacent plates to reduce points for particles to catch on the plates.
+To stand above other competitors like APV, API Schmidt, Paul Mueller and Taco, the Standard Xchange Free-flow models feature minimum or no metal-to-metal contact points between adjacent plates to reduce points for particles to catch on the plates.
 Free-flow models can handle fluids with particulate, pulp or fibrous materials up to 6mm in diameter and 5mm long.
 The free-flow feature is heat reclamation in pulp and paper or chemical processing, where wash water, white water, fibrous water slurries or high viscosity fluids are used.

 Industry Codes Available